The 20+ Best Things To Do In Idaho in the Winter

 Best Things to do in Idaho in the Winter

 Today, the American Dog Derby is held on the third weekend of February every year.
 It is the oldest dog sled race in all of the United States.
-The first one was held in 1917 all the way from West Yellowstone, Montana to Ashton, which is a distance of 55 miles.
+The first one was held in 1917 from West Yellowstone, Montana, to Ashton, which is a distance of 55 miles.

-A truly historic place that still takes pride in mushing and the adorable dogs.
-If your timing is right, you can attend the event in person and meet the pups for yourself.
+It is a historic place that still takes pride in mushing and the adorable dogs.
+If your timing is right, you can attend the event in person and meet the pups yourself.

 dog sledding in Ashton, Idaho